englishпо-русски

 Immerser comes to help you.
 It’s a javascript library to change fixed elements on scroll.

-Immerser is written on vanilla js.
-Only 5.39Kb gzipped.
+Immerser is written on typescript.
+Runtime bundle 9.19Kb gzipped.

 Terms